n., plural: rhizomes

 Differences Between Rhizoids, Roots, and Rhizomes

 The 3 R’s (rhizoids, rhizomes, and roots) are quite similar in appearance context.
 However, on the distribution of functionality, these parts are distinguishable as the rhizomes are stems that are either underground or above, rhizoids are tiny extended structures, and roots are branching structures that extend underground.
-Roots and shoots systems arise from rhizomes, whereas roots absorb water and nutrients and are found in vascular plants.
+Roots and shoot systems arise from rhizomes, whereas roots absorb water and nutrients and are found in vascular plants.
 Rhizoids are found in nonvascular plants (bryophytes and algae).

 Comparison between Rhizomes, Bulb, Stolon, and Corm